 See below a list of companies that allow you to add an accelerated death benefit rider to your policy:

 In most cases, accidental death benefit riders offer a payout that is two or three times the standard face value of the policy if your death is caused by an accident.

 Let’s look at an example.
 Let’s say Joe has a $1 million term life insurance policy for which he pays $100 per month in premiums.

 At purchase, he adds an accidental death benefit rider to his policy, meaning he has to pay an additional $15 in premiums per month, for a total of $115 per month.

-Let’s say that he then passes away as a result of an accident (such as a car accident) before his policy expires.
-His family would then receive the $1 million payout from his life insurance coverage as well as an additional $500,000 payment from his accidental death benefit rider, for a total payout of $1.5 million.
+Let’s say that he then passes away due to an accident (such as a car accident) before his policy expires.
+His family would then receive the $1 million payout from his life insurance coverage and an additional $500,000 payment from his accidental death benefit rider, for a total payout of $1.5 million.

 The addition of an accidental death benefit rider will probably result in a slightly higher premium; however, this benefit increases the total benefit paid to the policy’s beneficiaries.
 In other words, the beneficiary receives the death benefit paid by the policy itself plus any additional accidental death benefit covered by the rider.

 Finally, you may have to prove that the insured’s death was caused by an accident when submitting a claim.
 Here are several ways that you can do so:

 - A fully completed Accidental Death Benefit Claim Form